deepns/tippy/notes.md

 - [x] Make "enabled" flag optional
 - [x] Add description to the printed output
 - [ ] Colorize the output.
 Keep it optional.
+- [ ] Add virtual environment and validation of the binary